adbar/trafilatura/docs/tutorial2.rst

 -------------------

 Trafilatura can extract information from web pages and convert it into TEI-compliant XML files.
-Here is how to procude a TEI file in Python:
+Here is how to produce a TEI file in Python:

 .. code-block:: python